abbasjahanbakhsh/backdoorfun/README.md

 # BackdoorFun
 ![alt text](https://github.com/abbasjahanbakhsh/backdoorfun/blob/master/coollogo_com-302361167.gif)
 Backdoorfun is a backdoor which you can keep accessing.
 Backdoorfun gives you a reverse shell.
-In order to create agent,  you should run backdoorfun on windows and for listenung you can use both windows and linux.
-Anti viruses can't detect the agent which is created by backdoorfun.
+In order to create an agent, you should run Backdoorfun on windows and for listening you can use both Windows and Linux.
+Antiviruses can not detect the agent which is created by Backdoorfun.
 # victim
 Windows
 # Installation